The Jive Aces: Notable highlights

 On 9 July 2010, the band headlined at the first ever swing dance at the Royal Albert Hall.
 They played to approximately 1,400 dancers on the 5000 sqft dance floor, with support from the Back To Basie Orchestra and Top Shelf Jazz.

 In late August 2010, the Jive Aces performed at the Edinburgh Fringe Festival in a show tributing one of their musical heroes, Louis Prima.
 In February 2011, after recording in Los Angeles, they toured the United States, including opening for legendary singer Keely Smith, the former wife of Louis Prima.
 Keely Smith has also sung with the band on a number of occasions, including shows in Los Angeles, Palm Desert, Phoenix and at the Edinburgh Fringe.

 The band played London's famous jazz venue Ronnie Scotts for the first time in July 2011 and sold out.
 The band has since played there several times a year, selling out every time.

 In Spring 2015, the band did their biggest tour to date, 6 weeks of major theatres around the US (mostly 1000-2000+ capacity).
-The tour was a huge success, with biannual USA tours every year since.
+The tour was a huge success, with USA tours every year since.

 On 10 February 2019, the Jive Aces brought an expanded version of their Big Beat Revue tour to London's Aldwych Theatre.
 This is one of London's West End theatres (the UK equivalent of Broadway).
 The show, featuring special guests Cassidy Janson, BBC Radio London's Jo Good, The Satin Dollz, Antonio Socci and Lottie B, was sold out and received standing ovations.

 Viral video "Bring Me Sunshine"

-In March 2011, the band produced a YouTube video for their cover of the Morecambe and Wise theme song "Bring Me Sunshine", in a Louis Prima, jive style.
+In March 2011, the band produced a YouTube video for their cover of the Morecambe and Wise theme song "Bring Me Sunshine", in a Louis Prima, upbeat style.
 It went on to win several awards at film festivals, and a Silver Telly Award.
 The video is noted for its uplifting quality and has even been prescribed by a US doctor for depression, as noted in national media.
-As of May 2019, the video has been viewed over 3.3 million times on YouTube.
+The video has been viewed over 3.8 million times on YouTube.